 Brexit - the UK has left the EU

 On 31 January 2020, Brexit was implemented, which means that the UK withdrew from the EU.
 This makes the UK the first member state to have left the EU.
-Between 1 February and 31 December 2020, there will be a transition period during which, on the whole, the same rules will apply to the relationship between the UK and the EU as before the withdrawal.

 The Embassy of Sweden in the UK has information for anyone wanting to know more about, for example, the rules that apply to residing and living in the UK after Brexit and the transition period.